Cwantic/Documentation/Design/Specification/index.md

 ![Image](../../Images/Design4.jpg)

-The specification tool let you define :
+The specification tool lets you define :

 - the current "specification"
 - the current section